urfave/cli/docs/CONTRIBUTING.md

 [continuous integration
 phase](https://github.com/urfave/cli/blob/main/.github/workflows/test.yml).

-`gfmrun` is required to run the examples, and without it `make all` may fail.
+`gfmrun` is required to run the examples, and without it `make all` will fail.

 You can find `gfmrun` here: